-- (a) the financial statements of the Company are drawn up so as to give a true and fair view of the financial position of the Company as at 31 March 2022 and of the financial performance, changes in equity and cash flows of the Company for the financial year then ended; and - (b) at the date of this statement, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due.
+- (a) the financial statements of the Company are drawn up so as to give a true and fair view of the financial position of the Company as at 31 March 2023 and of the financial performance, changes in equity and cash flows of the Company for the financial year then ended on the date in accordance with the provisions of the Companies Act 1967 (the "Act") and Financial Reporting Standards in Singapore; and - (b) at the date of this statement, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due.

-The Board of Directors has, on the date of this statement, authorised these financial statements for issue.
+The Board of Directors has on the date of this statement, authorised these financial statements for issue.